V(ouch!)ers hurt our public schools and raid taxpayer coffers

 - Governmental accountability.
 Where public money goes, public accountability should follow.

-Many Americans are alarmed at proposals to de-fund public schools, where 90 percent of students are enrolled.
-Proponents of vouchers, in openly seeking to "privatize" education, are attacking treasured American principles.
-The 25 voucher programs in 14 states as of early 2017 divert ever more taxpayer funds from public schools.
-Yet such schools remain free to exclude students, disregard regulations, provide little accountability and indoctrinate students at public expense.
+Many Americans are alarmed at proposals to defund public schools, where 90 percent of students are enrolled.
+Proponents of vouchers, in openly seeking to “privatize” education, are attacking treasured American principles.
+The dozens of voucher programs in 31 states (as of spring 2023) divert ever more taxpayer funds from public schools.
+Yet voucher schools remain free to exclude students, disregard regulations, provide little accountability and indoctrinate students at public expense.

 Vouchers funnel money to religious schools

-- In Indiana, 99 percent of the schools participating in the school voucher program are religious schools.
-In a 2016 survey by the Friedman Foundation, the number one reason cited by parents for choosing a voucher school was due to its religious environment/instruction.(3)
+- In Indiana, 99 percent of the schools participating in the school voucher program are religious schools.3 In a 2016 survey by the Friedman Foundation, the number one reason cited by parents for choosing a voucher school was due to its religious environment/instruction.4

-- In North Carolina, 92 percent of students receiving pub-lic money through opportunity scholarships use it to at-tend religious schools.
-(4)
+- In North Carolina, 92 percent of students receiving public money through opportunity scholarships attend religious schools.5

-- In 2015, the Colorado Supreme Court wisely struck down a state voucher program that allowed parents in a suburban school district to use tax dollars to send children to private schools, ruling "a school district may not aid religious schools."
-(5)
+- In 2015, the Colorado Supreme Court wisely struck down a state voucher program that allowed parents in a suburban school district to use tax dollars to send children to private schools, ruling “a school district may not aid religious schools.”6

 Vouchers lack accountability